The Disney Liberty Bell replica

 The bell proved to be such a popular attraction that its stay was extended through June of 1989.
 While they were borrowing the Mount Vernon bell, the park was planning to make the Liberty Bell a permanent fixture.
 Disney Show Properties and Interiors ordered their own Liberty Bell Replica from Paccard.
 Whether by chance luck or by creative accounting, the bell was declared the 300th replica produced by the famous foundry.
 Fifth-generation bellmaster Pierre Pacard was pictured in the papers, diapason in hand, personally tuning the bell.

 Disney’s shiny new Liberty Bell proved as popular as their borrowed bell — an ideal place for park guests to meet up and take photos — 513 million guests have shuffled past it over the last three decades.
-Within a park that’s always changing, the Liberty Bell has remained a fixture, and Liberty Square has remained largely unchanged.
+Within a park that’s always evolving, the Liberty Bell has remained a fixture, and Liberty Square has remained largely unchanged.

 Feature image: George Bannister